“And into the forest I go, to lose my mind and find my soul.”

 Currently no public Programmes on offer

 Wellbeing Fridays are particularly suited to Wairarapa residents.
 Starting at 9.30am and finishing at 2.30pm it fits well with those who have children at school.

-Outcomes (What might be possible if you attend a rewilding day)
+Outcomes (What might be possible if you attend a wellbeing Friday)